-If a business is failing, bankruptcy may be an option.
-After a successful bankruptcy, you may walk away from your business without debts following you, or with a plan to clear those debts.
-Depending on how the business is organized and the type of bankruptcy petition you file, however, your personal debts may not be discharged.
+If your business is failing, bankruptcy may be an option.
+After a bankruptcy, you may be able to walk away from your business without debts following you, or with a plan to clear those debts.
+However, depending on how the business is organized and the type of bankruptcy petition you file, personal debts may not be discharged.

-What are signs that I should walk away from my company?
+What are the signs that I should walk away from my company?

 There are typically two main considerations when deciding to sell, close, or just step back from an active role in your business.
 There are financial signs, and there are personal and emotional signs.

 Financial signs that it might be time to step away typically include cash flow and debt problems.
 When business and sales are down or you borrow more money than your business can pay back, thinking about an exit plan may be a good idea.
-Cash is king, so if a business is no longer generating revenue, then it might be time to walk away before debts become insurmountable.
-On the other hand, if you are burned out and finances are suffering, or revenue is stable, hiring a motivated business leader to take over may be able to get the cash flowing again.
+If your business is no longer generating revenue, then it might be time to walk away before debts become insurmountable.
+On the other hand, if you are burned out and finances are suffering, or even if revenue is stable, hiring a motivated business leader to take over may be able to get the cash flowing again.

 What are my options if I want to quit my business but keep the doors open?

-If a business owner wants to keep the business open but relinquish management, they have several options.
+If you want to keep the business open but relinquish management, you may have several options.